Madonna steals the show at Eurovision — for the wrong reasons | DW | 18.05.2019

 Still, for days, the contract hadn't been signed.
 Would she or wouldn't she?
 Only after midnight Thursday did Jon Ola Sand finally confirm that the Queen of Pop would perform at Eurovision.
-In interviews up to that point, the EBU Executive Supervisor had been quiet, but firm: "No contract, no appearance."
+In interviews up to that point, the European Broadcasting Union's executive supervisor had been quiet, but firm: "No contract, no appearance."

 It did.
 After all 26 competing countries had performed and votes from the television audience were coming in, Madonna graced the stage sporting long blonde braids, a silver eyepatch and a silver outfit.